AzureDevOps3/duffney.github.io/_drafts/2017-03-01-Configure-HTTPS-DSC-PullServerPSv5.md

 ### Future Learnings, Sources, and Credits

 You now have a fully functional DSC pull server!
 Once you've run through this a few times it becomes very easy.
 There are a lot of moving parts which confused me early on and I hope this blog post helps through the process.
 I often see reddit posts or tweets asking where should I go to learn DSC, so there is my compiled list.
-I've personally watched or read most of these sources of information and can vouche for their usefulness.
+I've personally watched or read most of these sources of information and can vouch for their usefulness.

 ### Best Sources for Learning DSC